 |Most recent previous educational institution attended||Weight and height of students participating in intercollegiate athletics|

-Once a student has requested non-disclosure (privacy), his or her directory information will not be disclosed until the student provides written instruction to change this status (remove the “privacy flag”).
-A student who has requested non-disclosure (privacy) will still have his or her name and other required information included on class rolls (in any format).
-Additionally, if the student has filed a consent to release form, that will override the non-disclosure instruction for the type of record and the person or party listed in the consent form.
+Once a student has restricted the disclosure of their Directory Information, this information will not be disclosed until the student provides written instruction to change this status.
+Students who have chosen to restrict the disclosure of their Directory Information will still have their identities appear on class rolls (printed and otherwise).
+Additionally, if the student has filed a consent to release form for any type of record, the release will override the request to restrict the disclosure of Directory Information for the type of information indicated and for the party named in the release.

 Students, faculty, and staff of The University of Tennessee, Knoxville shall be notified of their FERPA rights and responsibilities on an annual basis.
 A variety of communication means shall be used to ensure the widest possible knowledge of FERPA rights and responsibilities.